mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### Installation guide

-**Ruby:**
 In [step 2 of the installation guide](../../../install/installation.md#2-ruby), we install Ruby from source.
+To update the guide for a new Ruby version:

-When a version update is needed, remember to change it throughout the code block and also replace the sha256sum.
-You can find the sha256sum on the [downloads page](https://www.ruby-lang.org/en/downloads/) of the Ruby website.
+- Change the version throughout the code block.
+- Replace the sha256sum.
+It's available on the [downloads page](https://www.ruby-lang.org/en/downloads/) of the Ruby website.

 ### Configuration documentation for source and Omnibus installations